wp-plugins/lightbox-plus/readme.txt

 4. Lightbox Plus - Inline Content (Form)

 == Change Log ==

+= 2.4 =
+* Removed all support for PHP 4.
+ * If you still need a version that works with PHP 4 <b>DO NOT UPGRADE</b>
+ * If you get this error: <code>Parse error: syntax error, unexpected T_OBJECT_OPERATOR in /path/to/plugin/classes/filters.class.php on line 81</code> you have PHP 4.
+ * Contact your host provider to see if they can upgrade to PHP 5.
+* Fixed issue where PHP Simple HTML DOM Parser was stripping returns causing issue with HTML output in several plugins (including SyntaxHighlighter Evolved)
+ * This issue should be fairly rare.
+* Patched PHP Simple HTML DOM Parser (<code>shd.class.php</code>) to verify <code>mb_detect_encoding()</code> function exist before calling
+ * This issue was reported by several users that did not have mbstring functions compiled into PHP.
+ * Assumes UTF-8 if function doesn't exist
+ * The correct solution is to add the <b>mbstring</b> library to PHP (contact you host/support to resolve)

 = 2.3.1 =
 * Changed wp_enqueue_script of jquery.colorbox-min.js to reduce chance of conflict with other implementations of ColorBox (should update for this reason)